-Below are some common questions that teachers, students, and administrators might have about Google Expeditions.
+Below are some common questions that teachers, students, administrators, and learners of all ages might have about Google Expeditions.

-The expeditions content, tours, and teacher guides are only available in English.
-The Expeditions app has been translated into these languages:
+Content, tours, and teacher guides are all available in English.
+The Expeditions app is available in the following languages:

 Spanish (Latin America)

-Google works with partners, such as the Royal Collection Trust, Wildlife Conservation Society, and American Museum of Natural History, to create educational content.
-If you’d like to make a new expedition, let us know.
+Google works with partners, such as the Royal Collection Trust, Wildlife Conservation Society, and NASA, to create educational content.
+If you’d like to create a tour that will be featured in Expeditions, let us know.

-You need an Internet connection to download the Expeditions app and individual expeditions.
-However, you can run an expedition using only peer-to-peer communication.
+A peer-to-peer network allows individual devices on a network to communicate with each other without internet access.
+You need an internet connection to download the Expeditions app and individual tours.
+However, you can run a tour using only peer-to-peer communication.